-The refractive error gap map summarises evidence from 29 reviews.
-Two reviews covered more than one thematic area and were therefore included in the EGM more than once.
-11 reviews address case detection/screening and 11 address treatment of refractive error.
-The remainder address quality of clinical care (three), epidemiology (two), quality of life (two), risk factors (one) and cost benefit analysis (one).
+The refractive error gap map summarises evidence from 91 reviews.
+Three reviews covered more than one thematic area and were therefore included in the EGM more than once.
+43 reviews address treatment of refractive error, 17 address the burden of disease (epidemiology) and 13 cover risk/prevention of refractive error.
+The remainder address screening (11), quality of life (five), quality of clinical care (four), quality of non-clinical care (two), and cost benefit (one).

 This gap map shows that there are clear gaps in evidence at the health-systems sector level.
-No reviews were identified around the quality of non-clinical care for refractive error, and access to health care services.
+No reviews were identified around access to health care services.

-In response to the authors’ research questions, 13 reviews provide strong evidence, 12 reviews show weak or no evidence; and in six reviews the results are inconclusive (mixed results).
-The reviews were assessed for quality: 11 reviews are of high methodological quality; 10 reviews are medium quality; and 10 reviews are graded low quality.
+In response to the authors’ research questions, 58 reviews provide strong evidence, 20 reviews show weak or no evidence; and in 16 reviews the results are inconclusive (mixed results).
+The reviews were assessed for quality: 44 reviews are medium quality; 28 reviews are graded low quality; and 19 reviews are of high methodological quality.